dotneet/bpush/fastapi/README.md

 # fastapi

-fastapi is accelerator of receive counting api.
+fastapi is an accelerator of receive counting api written with golang.
+After you send a push notification, many clients access to your server in a short time. fastapi can process many requests faster than api written with PHP.

 ## How to use

 1. Edit config.yml

-Change config.yml for your enviroment. redis setting must be set to same server as that bpush use.
+Change config.yml for your enviroment.
+Redis setting must be set to same as bpush .

 2. Run accelerator.